NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

 ## Scaling RAM and Disk <a href="#ncs.development.scaling.memory" id="ncs.development.scaling.memory"></a>

 NSO contains an internal database called CDB, which stores both configuration and operational state data.
-Understanding the resource consumption of NSO at a steady state is mostly about understanding CDB, as it typically stands for the vast majority of resource usage.
+Understanding the resource consumption of NSO at a steady state requires understanding CDB, as it usually accounts for the vast majority of memory and disk usage.

 ### CDB <a href="#d5e8731" id="d5e8731"></a>

-Optimized for fast access, CDB is an in-memory database that holds all data in RAM.
-It also keeps the data on disk for persistence.
-The in-memory data structure is optimized for navigating tree data but is still a compact and efficient memory structure.
-The on-disk format uses a log structure, making it fast to write and very compact.
+Since version 6.4, NSO supports different CDB persistence modes.
+With the traditional `in-memory-v1` mode, NSO is optimized for fast random access, making CDB an in-memory database that holds all data in RAM.
+NSO also keeps the data on disk for durability across system restarts, using a log structure, which is compact and fast to write.

-The in-memory structure usually consumes 2 - 3x more than the size of the on-disk format.
+The in-memory data structure is optimized for navigating tree data and usually consumes 2 - 3x more than the size of the (compacted) on-disk format.
 The on-disk log will grow as more changes are performed in the system.
 A periodic compaction process compacts the write log and reduces its size.
 Upon startup of NSO, the on-disk version of CDB will be read, and the in-memory structure will be recreated based on the log.
 A recently compacted CDB will thus start up faster.

-By default, NSO automatically determines when to compact CDB.
-It is visible in the `devel.log` when CDB compaction takes place.
-Compaction may require significant time, during which write transactions cannot be performed.
-In certain use cases, it may be preferable to disable automatic compaction by CDB and instead trigger compaction manually according to the specific needs.
-See [Compaction](../../administration/advanced-topics/compaction.md) for more details.
+(By default, NSO automatically determines when to compact the CDB; see [Compaction](../../administration/advanced-topics/cdb-persistence.md#compaction) for fine tuning.)

+The newer `on-demand-v1` persistence mode uses RAM as a cache and will try to keep memory usage below the configured amount.
+If there is a "cache miss," NSO needs to read the data from disk.
+This persistence mode uses a much more optimized on-disk format than a straight log, but disk access is still much slower than RAM.
+Reads of non-cached data will be slower than in the `in-memory-v1` mode.

+While `in-memory-v1` mode needs to fit all the data in RAM and cannot function with less, the `on-demand-v1` mode can function with less but performance for "cold" reads will be worse.
+If `on-demand-v1` mode is given sufficient RAM to fit all the data, performance in steady state will be very similar to that of `in-memory-v1`.
+The main difference will be when the data is being loaded from disk: at system startup in case of `in-memory-v1`, making startup time linear with database size; or when data is first accessed in case of `on-demand-v1`, making startup mostly independent of data size but introducing a disk-read delay on first access (with sufficient RAM, subsequent reads are served directly from memory).
+See [CDB Persistence](../../administration/advanced-topics/cdb-persistence.md) for further comparison of the modes.

+For the best performance, CDB therefore needs sufficient RAM to fit all the data, regardless of persistence mode.
+In addition to that, NSO also needs RAM to run all the code.
+However, the latter is relatively static in most setups, compared to the memory needed to hold the data.

 ### Services and Devices in CDB <a href="#d5e8738" id="d5e8738"></a>

 CDB is a YANG-modeled database.
 By writing a YANG model, it is possible to store any kind of data in NSO and access it via one of the northbound interfaces of NSO.
 From this perspective, a service or a device's configuration is like most other YANG-modeled data.
-The number of service instances in NSO in the steady state affects how much space the data consumes in RAM and on disk.
+The number of service instances and managed devices in NSO in the steady state affect how much space the data consumes on disk.
+In case of the `in-memory-v1` persistence mode, they also directly affect memory consumption, as all data is kept in memory for fast access.

 But keep in mind that services tend to be modified from time to time, and with a higher total number of service instances, changes to those services are more likely.
 A higher number of service instances means more transactions to deploy changes, which means an increased need for optimizing transactional throughput, available CPU processing, RAM, and disk.
 See [Designing for Maximal Transaction Throughput](scaling-and-performance-optimization.md#ncs.development.scaling.throughput) for details.